kracr/owl2bench/README.md

 OWL 2 EL : UNIV-BENCH-OWL2EL.owl

+<a name="abox"></a>
+## 4. ABox Details

+ABox axioms are generated by OWL2Bench based on two user inputs, the number of universities and the OWL 2 prole (EL, QL, RL, DL) of interest.
+The instance data that is generated complies with the schema defined in the TBox of the selected profile.
+The size of the instance data depends on the number of universities.
+The steps to generate the ABox are listed below.
+i) Instances (class assertion axioms) for the University class are generated and their number is equal to the number of universities specied by the user. ii) For each University class instance, instances for College, Department, as well as for all the related classes are generated. iii) Property assertion axioms are created using these instances.
+For example, an object property isDepartmentOf links a Department instance to a College instance.
+Similarly, a data property hasName is used to connect a department name to a Department instance. iv) The number of instances of each class (other than University) and the num- ber of connections between all the instances are selected automatically and randomly from a range specied in the conguration le.
+This range (max- imum and minimum values of the parameters) can be modied to change the size of the generated ABox as well as to control the density (number of connections between dierent instances).
+Moreover, the output ontology for- mat can also be specied in the conguration le.
+By default, the generated ontology format is RDF/XML.

+<a name="sparql"></a>
+## 5. SPARQL Query Details

+OWL2Bench consists of twenty-two SPARQL queries to test the query performance of the OWL 2 reasoners.
+The SPARQL Queries are available at https://doi.org/10.5281/zenodo.3838735

 <a name="usage"></a>
-## 4. Usage
+## 6. Usage
 <a name="exe"></a>
-## 4.1.
+## 6.1.
 Direct execution using executable jar (with default configurations) :

-We have provided an executable jar file (with configurations that were used to perform the experiments) where user can specify the *Number of Universities, Seed and Required OWL 2 Profile* (in the same order).
+We have provided an executable jar file that generates the datasets with default configurations (used in the experiments).
+In order to execute this Jar file, user need to give the inputs (in the same order): **Number of Universities**, **Required OWL 2 Profile**, and Seed (optional).

+For eg. :

+java -jar OWL2Bench.jar 1 DL 1 (where 1 is the number of universities,  DL is OWL 2 profile and 1 is the default seed value)

 Number of universities makes the ABox scalable.
-For 1 university number varies from approx 400K triples to 800K triples depending on the seed value.
-OWl 2 Profile could be any one of EL, QL, RL and DL.

-For eg. :

-java -jar OWL2Bench.jar 1 950 DL (where 1 is the number of universities, 950 is the seed value and DL is OWL 2 profile)

-java -jar OWL2Bench.jar 5 69 QL

-java -jar OWL2Bench.jar 10 67 EL

-java -jar OWL2Bench.jar 100 950 RL
+By default, the number of ABox axioms for 1 university is approximately 50,000 that reaches upto 14,000,000 for 200 universities.

-To execute **OWL2Bench.jar** make sure the TBox for all profiles (UNIV-BENCH-OWL2EL.owl,UNIV-BENCH-OWL2QL.owl,UNIV-BENCH-OWL2RL.owl,UNIV-BENCH-OWL2DL.owl) and excel file for random names RandomNames.xlsx is present in the same directory as jar file.
+To execute **OWL2Bench.jar** make sure the TBox for all profiles (UNIV-BENCH-OWL2EL.owl, UNIV-BENCH-OWL2QL.owl, UNIV-BENCH-OWL2RL.owl, UNIV-BENCH-OWL2DL.owl) and excel file for random names RandomNames.xlsx is present in the same directory as jar file.

 <a name="code"></a>
-## 4.2 Using Source Code (with or without default configurations) :
+## 6.2.
+Using Source Code (with or without default configurations) :

 We are also providing the java code (if user wants to change the configurations/density of each node) for ABox generation.
 User can download the project repository OWL2Bench.
-After downloading user just need to import this maven project and then user can change the min-max variables in ConfigFile.java and run Generator.java with arguments : *Number of Universities, Seed and Required OWL 2 Profile* (same as above).
+After downloading user just need to import this maven project and then user can change the min-max variables in config.properties file and run Generator.java with arguments : *Number of Universities, Required OWL 2 Profile and Seed* (same as above).
 Required files are already present in the project directory.

 **Note:**

-The output files are stored in files with names such as "OWL2"+ Profile + "-" + Number of Universities + "-output.owl" .
+The output files are stored in files with names such as "OWL2"+ Profile + "-" + Number of Universities + ".owl" .

 For example.
-On executing using the arguments given in examples above, output files would be OWL2DL-1-output.owl, OWL2QL-1-output.owl, OWL2EL-10-output.owl, OWL2RL-100-output.owl.
+On executing using the arguments given in examples above, output files would be OWL2DL-1.owl, OWL2QL-1.owl, OWL2EL-10.owl, OWL2RL-100.owl.

-The datasets used for the experiments are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68 .
+The datasets used for the experiments (in RDF/XML Format) are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68 .

 <a name="future"></a>
-## Future Work
+## 7. Future Work

 For the next version of OWL2Bench, we plan to be able to customize the TBox for each profile rather than having a fixed TBox.
+We also plan to extend this by providing an option to the users to choose the desired hardness level (easy, medium, and hard) of the ontology with respect to the reasoning time and OWL2Bench will then generate such an ontology.

+<a name="references"></a>
+## 8. References
+1. Bail, S., B., Sattler, U.: JustBench: A Framework for OWL Benchmarking.
+In: The Semantic  Web  -  ISWC  2010  -  9th  International  Semantic  Web  Conference,  ISWC2010,  November  7-11,  2010,  Revised  Selected  Papers,  PartI.
+Lecture  Notes  in  Computer  Science,  vol.  6496,  pp.  32–47.
+Springer  (2010).
+2. Glimm,   B.,   Horrocks,   I.,   Motik,   B.,   S.,   G.,   Wang,   Z.:   Hermit:   An   owl2  reasoner.
+Journal  of  Automated  Reasoning53(3),  245—-269  (Oct  2014).
+3. Guo,   Y.,   Pan,   Z.,   Heflin,   J.:   Lubm:   A   benchmark   for   owl   knowledgebase   systems.
+Journal   of   Web   Semantics3(2-3),   158–182   (Oct   2005).
+4. Hitzler,  P.,  Kr ̈otzsch,  M.,  Parsia,  B.,  F.  Patel-Schneider,  P.,  Rudolph,  S.:  OWL2 Web Ontology Language Primer (Second Edition) (2012).
+5. Kazakov, Y., Kr ̈otzsch, M., Simanˇc ́ık, F.: The incredible elk.
+Journal of AutomatedReasoning53(1), 1–61 (Jun 2014).
+6. Link,  V.,  Lohmann,  S.,  F.,  H.:  Ontobench:  Generating  custom  owl  2  bench-mark ontologies.
+In: International Semantic Web Conference. pp. 122–130 (2016).
+7. Ma,  L.,  Yang,  Y.,  Qiu,  Z  .and  Xie,  G.,  Pan,  Y.,  Liu,  S.:  Towards  a  complete  owl  ontology  benchmark.
+In:  The  Semantic  Web:  Research  and  Appli-cations.  pp.  125–139.
+Springer  Berlin  Heidelberg,  Berlin,  Heidelberg  (2006).
+8. Parsia,   B.,   Matentzoglu,   N.,   Gon ̧calves,   R.S.,   Glimm,   B.,   Steigmiller,   A.:The  owl  reasoner  evaluation  (ore)  2015  resources.
+In:  The  Semantic  Web  –ISWC   2016.   pp.   159–167.
+Springer   International   Publishing,   Cham   (2016).
+9. Parsia, B., Matentzoglu, N., Gon ̧calves, R.S., Glimm, B., Steigmiller, A.: The owlreasoner evaluation (ore) 2015 competition report.
+Journal of Automated Reasoning, 59(4), 455––482 (Dec 2017).
+10. Sakr, S., Wylot, M., Mutharaju, R., Le Phuoc, D., Fundulaki, I.: Linked Data -Storing, Querying, and Reasoning.
+Springer (2018).
+11. Sirin,   E.,   Parsia,   B.,   Cuenca   Grau,   B.,   Kalyanpur,   A.,   Katz,   Y.:   Pellet:A  practical  owl-dl  reasoner.
+Journal  of  Web  Semantics5(2),  51–53  (2007).
+12. Steigmiller,A.,Liebig,T.,Glimm,B.:Konclude:System Description.Journal of Web Semantics.
+27-28, 78–85(2014).
+13. Tsarkov,  D.,  Horrocks,  I.:  Fact++  description  logic  reasoner:  System  descrip-tion.
+In:   Third   International   Joint   Conference   on   Automated   Reasoning   ,IJCAR.  pp.  292–297.
+Springer  Berlin  Heidelberg,  Berlin,  Heidelberg  (2006).